About Funza Lushaka

 Will the recipient of a bursary be required to teach?

-Yes, after completion of studies, bursary recipients are required to teach for a period equivalent to bursary received.
+Yes, after completion of studies, successful applicants are required to teach for a period equivalent to bursary received.
 Each year of service will repay one full-time year of bursary-assisted studies.

 Must the bursary be repaid?